litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 Next, select the installation mode based on your requirement by entering the sequence number indicated against it.

-Litmusctl can install an agent in two different modes.
+Litmusctl can install a Chaos Delegate in two different modes.

-- cluster mode: With this mode, the agent can run the chaos in any namespace.
+- cluster mode: With this mode, the Chaos Delegate can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.

-- namespace mode: With this mode, the agent can run the chaos in its namespace.
+- namespace mode: With this mode, the Chaos Delegate can run the chaos in its namespace.
 It installs appropriate roles and role bindings to achieve this mode.

-Note: With namespace mode, the user needs to create the namespace to install the agent as a prerequisite.
+Note: With namespace mode, the user needs to create the namespace to install the Chaos Delegate as a prerequisite.

 ```
 Installation Modes: